dmarin-pro/dmarin-pro/README.md

 - 👋 Hi, I’m @dmarin-pro
-- 👀 I’m interested in software enginering
+- 👀 I’m interested in software engineering
-- 🌱 I’m currently working on Samsung Zhilabs
+- 🌱 I’m currently working at Samsung Zhilabs
 - 💞️ I’m looking to collaborate on any software projects!
-- 📫 You can reach me on dmarin.profesional@gmail.com
+- 📫 You can reach me at dmarin.profesional@gmail.com